 ..is a gnome-shell extension that adds smart and user-friendly tiling window features to your gnome desktop, inspired by bluetile.
 It's still young, but here's what it can do for you:

-Follow shellshape on google+ (or the RSS feed) to find out about new features & releases.
+Follow shellshape on google+ to find out about new features & releases.

 Try it Out